wadematt/wadematt.github.io/the_fellowship/README.md

 1. Open Chrome/Edge and navigate to `chrome://extensions/` or `edge://extensions/`
 2. Enable "Developer mode"
 3. Click "Load unpacked" and select the extension directory
-4. Use the default `manifest.json` file
+4. Select the `manifest.json` file

 #### Firefox
 1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
 2. Click "Load Temporary Add-on..."
-3. Select the `manifest-firefox.json` file in the extension directory (alternatively, you can temporarily rename `manifest-firefox.json` to `manifest.json`)
+3. Select the `manifest.json` file

 ### Key Differences Between Manifests